iPhone 6 watch. iPhone watch

 Garmin Vivomove HR

-Like the Steel HR below, the Vivomove HR is a sporty hybrid packed with features.
-Unlike the Vivomove, Garmin's new hybrid is available in men's and women's designs and includes a sleek, discreet display that appears on the watch face when you press it.
+Like the Steel HR below, the Vivomove HR is a sporty hybrid that packs a ton of features.
+Unlike the Vivomove, Garmin's new hybrid is available in unisex and unisex designs and includes a sleek, discreet display that appears on the watch face when you tap it.

-On this display, you can see a range of information, including activity data, resting heart rate, smartphone notifications, and even let you check your stress level.
+This display gives you a range of information including activity data, resting heart rate, smartphone notifications and even lets you check your stress levels.

-If you care about battery life, it does a great job of offering two weeks in watch mode and about five days when you regularly use all those smartwatch features.
+If you care about battery life, it works great, offering two weeks in watch mode and about five days when you regularly use all these smartwatch features.

 Starting at $199.99 | garmin.com